victoria-tiki/AttenGW/README.md

+Currently in progress, please come back later for the complete software package

-# Wavenet Torch Implementation for Gravitational Wave Classification
+# AttenGW for Gravitational Wave Classification

 ---